 Income taxes: The Trust is exempt from income taxes under provisions of section 501(c)(3) of the Internal Revenue Code due to its religious affiliation with the Catholic Diocese of Kansas City-St. Joseph and inclusion in the Catholic Register.
 Uncertain tax provisions, if any, are recorded in accordance with ASC Topic 740, Income Taxes (previously FIN 48).
 ASC 740 requires the recognition of a liability for tax positions taken that do not meet the more-likely-than not standard that the position will be sustained upon examination by the taxing authorities.
-There is no liability for uncertain tax positions recorded at June 30, 2017 and 2016.
+There is no liability for uncertain tax positions recorded at June 30, 2018 and 2017.

 Recent accounting pronouncements: Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers (Topic 606), requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 This guidance will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 The new standard permits the use of either the retrospective or cumulative effect transition method.
 In August 2015, the FASB issued ASU No. 2015-14, which defers the effective date of ASU 2014-09 one year, making it effective for annual reporting periods beginning after December 15, 2018.
-The Trust is evaluating the effect the standard will have on its financial statements and related disclosures.
-The Trust has not yet selected a transition method and has not determined the effect of the standard on ongoing financial reporting.
+Therefore, this ASU will be effective for the Trust's fiscal year ending June 30, 2019.
+Management is in the process of evaluating the impact of this new guidance.

-In August 2016, the FASB issued ASU No. 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financials Statements of Not-for Profit Entities.
+In August 2016, the FASB issued ASU No. 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for Profit Entities.
 The new standard changes presentation and disclosure requirements with the intention of helping not-for-profits provide more relevant information about their resources to donors, grantors, creditors and other financial statement users.
 This pronouncement decreases the number of net assets classes from three to two.
 The new classes will be net assets with donor restrictions and net assets without donor restrictions.
 The standard will take effect for annual financial statements issued for fiscal years beginning after December 15, 2017, and for interim periods within fiscal years beginning after December 15, 2018.
 Therefore, this ASU will be effective for the Trust's fiscal year ending June 30, 2019.
 Management is in the process of evaluating the impact of this new guidance.